What is an Impact Wrench? Types and Industrial Applications

 Defining the Impact Wrench and Its Core Mechanism

-An impact wrench, often called an impact gun or air wrench, is a high-torque power tool designed for demanding fastening tasks.
-If you’re wondering, “what is an impact driver used for,” it operates by storing energy in a rotating mass and then releasing it to the output shaft, making tough jobs easier and reducing user strain.
-Let’s first understand what an impact wrench is, and then dive deeper into what an impact driver is and what an impact driver is used for?
+An impact wrench, also known as a rattle gun, impact gun, or air wrench, is a high-torque power tool designed for demanding fastening tasks.
+To understand what an impact tool is, let’s explore the impact wrench definition and its purpose.
+An impact wrench operates by storing energy in a rotating mass and then releasing it to the output shaft, making tough jobs easier and reducing user strain.
+This article will delve into what an impact wrench is used for and how it differs from other similar tools.

 Essential Components